Actress and activist Lisa Edelstein has done much more for animals and the planet than you could imagine!

 In real life, Edelstein is an animal loving (but mushroom hating) vegetarian who supports PETA and the Best Friends Animal Society, as well as a human rights advocate and passionate patron of the arts.
 She’s bubbly and funny and smart – in short, she’s exactly the kind of woman you’d want to hang out with!

-Here, in this exclusive interview, she talks about women in Hollywood, clubbing in New York, starving in Argentina and more.
+Here, in this exclusive interview, actress and activist Lisa Edelstein talks about women in Hollywood, clubbing in New York, starving in Argentina and more.

 Let’s talk a bit about vegetarianism.
 You’ve been veggie for over 30 years.
 What prompted that?

-I’m closing in on 40 years, actually!
+Lisa Edelstein: I’m closing in on 40 years, actually!
 I became a vegetarian when I was a teenager.
-I was always an animal rights person but one day the fact that meat was flesh, that I was gnawing on bones and snapping veins and eating muscle – it just became real and I completely lost interest.
+I’ve always been an animal rights person.
+But one day, I realised the fact that meat was flesh, that I was gnawing on bones and snapping veins and eating muscle… It just became real and I completely lost interest.
 I was done.
-As the years passed it not only felt right emotionally but also politically and nutritionally.
+As the years passed, it not only felt right emotionally but also politically and nutritionally.
 Like most people who become veggie at a young age, I had to relearn how to eat.
 The information we got when I was a kid – remember the old food triangle? – was completely upside-down!

 I hear you like to cook.
 What are your favourite veggie dishes?

-I’m not a person who makes favorite lists so that’s a hard question to answer!
-I love a ton of food.
-I think the easier list for me to make is what DON’T I like: mushrooms.
+Lisa Edelstein: I’m not a person who makes favorite lists so that’s a hard question to answer!
+I love a ton of food, so I think the easier list for me to make is what DON’T I like: mushrooms.
 I hate mushrooms.
 Seriously, don’t serve me a mushroom.
 Second on the list: okra.
 Slimy little beast that okra.

 What’s your go-to dinner party dish, one that pleases both vegetarians and carnivores?